Support for version 2020.36.3 has ended.

-The choice to have Daylite be a native app has it’s advantages: better performance, offline access, and integration with Apple Systems.
+The choice to have Daylite be a native app has its advantages.
+Better performance, offline access and integration with Apple Systems.
 However, as with every choice, there are trade-offs.

 We want to provide you with a first-class app in macOS 11 but, we found that supporting macOS 10.14, 10.15, and 11.0 would create more of the same problems.
 The data shows that the current number of customers using macOS 10.14 is below 20%, and that number will only continue to decrease after Big Sur is released.

-With all this in mind, giving you the best experience, modern features, fewer bugs, faster development, we’ve decided to drop macOS 10.14.
-For those customers that cannot upgrade to macOS 10.15 and macOS 11, Daylite 2020.36.3 will continue to work on macOS 10.13 and macOS 10.14 until March 31, 2021.
+With all this in mind, giving you the best experience, modern features, fewer bugs, and faster development, we’ve decided to drop macOS 10.14.
+Support for Daylite version 2020.36.3 has ended.
+Customers that are running Daylite on macOS 10.14 should look to upgrade to macOS 10.15.7 or macOS 11.